abdonmorales/abdonmorales/README.md

 ### Hello there! 👋

-😁 My name is Abdon Morales, I am a freshmen college student at the University of Texas at Austin, I am 18 years old, and running my own startup company called [Morales Research Corp](https://gitlab.com/morales-research-corporation).
+😁 My name is Abdon Morales, I am a Computer Science and Economics student at the University of Texas at Austin, I am 19 years old, and running my own startup company called [Morales Research Corp](https://git.moralesresearch.org/).

-👉 I'm currently working on some small side-projecst [Checkout my GitHub repos](github.com/abdonmorales)
+👉 I'm currently working on some small side-projects [Checkout my GitHub repos](github.com/abdonmorales)

 🏃 I'm currently learning Python, JavaScript, TypeScript, Rust, and C++ (In progress).

-🛠 I'm looking to collaborate on other side projects tbh; something for fun!

 ☎️ How to reach me: abdonmorales@utexas.edu or in Discussion of this repository